SANDIA SEED BLOG

 If you don't have a plant or seed swap near you, host one!

 Even just a few gardening friends typically have enough plants to share and swap.
 You don't have to have a huge gathering for a swap, they can be informal and spontaneous with gardening friends or clubs.
-Often gardeners will dig up plant volunteers from the garden to share (think walking onions or herbs), swap house plants, or simply have extra seedlings or seeds to share – anything can make for a successful swap.
-If you're part of a community garden, suggest hosting a swap each spring to share any extras.
+Often gardeners will dig up plant volunteers in their gardens (think walking onions or herbs), swap house plants, or simply have extra seedlings or seeds to share – anything can make for a successful swap.
+If you're part of a community garden, suggest hosting a swap each spring to share any extras seedlings.

 Native Seed Swaps hosted by Front Range Wild Ones in Denver